 Not every episode or article on LMM hits it out of the park.
 We always put forth our best effort, but no one hits a home run every time.
 But we have produced so much content that some of it is pretty awesome.

 That’s the Equal-Odds Rule.
-The more output you have, the better chance that you’ll create something great.
+The more output you have, the better chance you’ll create something great.

-So push it out there, as much as you can.
-This is all a pretty fancy way of saying “practice.”
-Practice when the stakes are low, in the beginning when no one is watching and no one will be disappointed by a failure.
+So push it out there as much as you can.
+This is all a pretty fancy way of saying you need to practice.
+Practice when the stakes are low, in the beginning when no one is watching and no one will be disappointed by failure.

-Starting a business means creating uncommon value, which means it requires uncommon effort.
-It’s going to be hard but just because something is hard doesn’t mean it’s beyond our ability to do it.
+Starting a successful online business means creating uncommon value, which means it requires uncommon effort.
+It’s going to be hard, but just because something is hard doesn’t mean it’s beyond our ability to do it.